Toabdjzl/fuxbot/README.md

 # 🦊 Fuxbot

 Absolutely not working.
 Well, there is nothing else to say.
 Fuxbot is my personal learn-to-code bot where everything started.
-The mission is clear: develop features which are spot on for my communities.
-Anything else is bonus.
+The mission was clear: develop features which are spot on for my communities, anything else is bonus.
+Things have changed and now the plan is to make a public ready bot which is manageable by admins in every community.

 # 🪄 Features